The Zeitgeist Movement

 1. Conserving all the world's resources as the common heritage of all of the Earth’s people.

 How do we define a “resource”?
 How do we define “conservation”?
 Who will establish these definitions?
-What will be the manner in which conflicts will be resolved when someone disagrees with these very basic definitions?
-If I ask 10 people to define these things I will get 10 different answers.
+How will conflicts be resolved when someone disagrees with these very basic definitions?
+If I ask 10 people to define these things, I will get 10 different answers.
 Ants do hive mentality exceptionally well!
 Humans do not…so well.

 2. Transcending all of the artificial boundaries that separate people.